lorenzo-massa/SmartTourism-Image-Recognition-Android/README.md

 ```

 The file `build_sqlite.py` will create three `.sqlite` and `.pck` files.
-Each pair of files is created with a different neural network.
-To change the neural network see dedicated paagraph.

 IMORTANT: Do not change the names of the files created.

+### APK
+If you want to generate a new APK file, please refer to the following guide: [How to Generate APK and Signed APK Files in Android Studio](https://code.tutsplus.com/tutorials/how-to-generate-apk-and-signed-apk-files-in-android-studio--cms-37927)

+You will find the APK in `app/build/outputs/apk/support/debug` .

 <!--